Talipao

-Talipao, officially the Municipality of Talipao (Tausūg: Kawman sin Talipao; Bayan ng Talipao), is a 1st class municipality in the province of Sulu, Philippines.
+Talipao, officially the Municipality of Talipao (Tausūg: Kawman sin Talipao; Bayan ng Talipao), is a municipality in the province of Sulu, Philippines.
 According to the 2015 census, it has a population of 80,255 people.

 Etymology

 The municipality of Talipao derived its name from a certain couple, “Tal” and “Pao”, that of the husband's and wife's name respectively.